 - Applicants must submit a complete application, including all requested references

 - Applicants must have the appropriate and adequate technical skills and abilities

 Within these guidelines, the committee strives to create equality amongst the numbers of participants from different sections.
 Remember that there may be twice as many applicants as there are spots available, so please do not be disheartened if you are not selected on your first try and be prepared to apply in one or more subsequent years.
 No applicant is guaranteed a spot.

 Please note that the Leadership Development Committee strongly prefers that applications and letters of endorsement be completed and submitted electronically.
 Email your supporting documentation to [email protected] If possible, please have the people writing your endorsement and references email us directly and do not have them send the letter of reference through you as the applicant.

 The deadline for applications is as follows:

 Late applications will not be accepted.
-Announcements of successful applicants will be made by November 10 and June 1 annually.
 Completion and return of the ACC’s Waiver of Liability form is a condition of registration in our Mountain Leadership Courses.
 Participants will not be allowed to attend the course if the completed form is not received prior to the commencement of camp.
 You can download the form from the Waivers page.